-Table 1 shows the results of dropping each variable from the lognormal constant GLMs.
-These results suggest that all explanatory variables were statistically significant, with the year, location, and month effects the largest factors affecting the nominal CPUE.
+The models were initially applied to data from the first target change method, using the data selection process.
+Table 1 shows the results of dropping each variable from the lognormal constant GLMs, indicating that all explanatory variables were statistically significant, with the year, location, and month effects the largest factors affecting the nominal CPUE.
 It is common in CPUE standardizations for all variables to be statistically significant.
 However, lack of independence is to be expected in observational fisheries data, and tends to result in overestimation of statistical significance.